KhronosGroup/glTF-Sample-Viewer/README.md

 **(2)** Pull the submodules for the required [glTF sample models](https://github.com/KhronosGroup/glTF-Sample-Models) and [environments](https://github.com/KhronosGroup/glTF-Sample-Environments) `git submodule update  --init --recursive`

-**(3)** To test the gltf-sample-viewer:
+**(3)** To test the web app:

-- `cd example`
+- `cd app_web`
 - run `npm install`
 - start a demo in the browser with `npm run dev`, and open http://localhost:8000.

-When making changes, the project is automatically rebuilt and the `example/dist/` folder is updated.
-Files in the `dist/` folder should not be included in pull requests — they will be updated by project maintainers with each new release.
+When making changes, the project is automatically rebuilt and the `app_web/dist/` directory is populated with the web app.
+This directory contains all files necessary for deployment to a webserver.

 **(4)** To build the npm package for publishing:
-- `cd src`
 - run `npm install`
 - run `npm run build`

-This will create a new `gltf-sample-viewer.js` and `gltf-sample-viewer.module.js` in the `npm_package` folder
+This will create a new `gltf-viewer.js` and `gltf-viewer.module.js` in the `dist` directory.

 **(5)** To test the npm-package:
-- Change the `gltf-sample-viewer` dependency in `example/package.json` from `../src` to `../npm_package`
+- Replace the `gltf-viewer-source` dependency in `app_web/package.json` with `"@khronosgroup/gltf-viewer":  ".."`
-- Delete the `gltf-sample-viewer` folder in `example/npm_modules`
 - Now follow steps from **(3)**